Girls Incorporated Of New York City

 How does Girls Incorporated Of New York City spend its money?

 Girls Incorporated Of New York City directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Girls Incorporated Of New York City tax-deductible?